Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 See how Nike uses subfolders instead of using subdomains.
 If both options work correctly, what is the reason why there is such a polarization when it comes to subdomains and subfolders?

 When it comes to complexity, subfolders are undoubtedly the easiest to build.
-This is because of the fact that there is no real-time delay in setting up a subfolder.
+This is because there is no real-time delay in setting up a subfolder.

 The same cannot be said about setting up a subdomain.
 The process usually involves logging into your hosting service and adding a new subdomain to your existing domain.
 If you are not familiar with cpanel, then this is not so straightforward.

-But this easiness that subfolders give in creating language pages disappears when you are creating numerous Multilanguage pages.
-We will detail the same in detail below.
+However, the ease that subfolders give in creating language pages disappears when you create numerous multilanguage pages.
+We will detail the same below.

 Navigation: Which one is the easiest to navigate?!